StevenCyb/ServMock/README.md

 ; Respond with a Server-Sent Event (SSE)
 ; Body will be split by new lines and sent as events. sse = false
-; Response cookies can also bet set with the following properties.
+; Response cookies can also be set with the following properties.
 ; `cookie.name` must be the first one since it indicates a start of a cookie. cookie.name = username cookie.value = steven